paul6325106/twitch-bits-compass/README.md

 #### Testing the compass

-You can test the compass without expending bits with `!testcompassbits`.
-This will attempt to set a random number of bits to a random direction.
+You can test the compass without expending bits with `!compass test`.
+This will parse the rest of your message and then try to add a random number of bits.